 Most of the time, the cause of OA is unknown.
 It is associated with aging.
 However, metabolic, genetic, chemical, and mechanical factors can play a role in getting OA.

 - Being older.
 OA occurs in up to 85% of people over 65.

 - Having OA run in your family

 - History of inflammatory joint disease

-- Repetitive stressful joint use, such as athletes or construction workers might have
+- Repetitive stressful joint use, such as with athletics or construction work.

 - Deposits of uric acid crystals in joints

-There is no single test to diagnose OA, so most doctors use a combination of methods to diagnose the disease and rule out other causes.
+There is no single test to diagnose OA.
+Most doctors use a combination of methods to diagnose the disease and rule out other causes.
 A physical exam can show limited range of motion, grating of a joint with motion, joint swelling, and tenderness.
 An x-ray of affected joints will show loss of the joint space and, in advanced cases, wearing down of the ends of the bone and bone spurs.